 From 1998 to 2010 much of my group's research focus was on the resiliency and security issues in the global routing system and Domain Name System (DNS), and the system challenges in deploying cryptographic protections in global scale open systems such as the Internet.
 My group developed several useful tools that got widely used by the Internet research and operational communities, among them are Internet Topology Collection, Cyclops, and SecSpider; a few other pieces such as Link Rank and EyeP (an IPv4 address allocation+usage visualization tool) lost their maintenance over time.

 I coined the phrase "middlebox" in 1999, referring to the new components that were not in the original IP architecture but popped up in many places (web proxies, firewalls, NAT boxes).
 Much to my surprise, the word was quickly picked up by the community and it is now used everywhere.
 I consider myself truly fortunate to join Internet research early on.
 When the Internet Engineering Task Force (IETF) celebrated its 20th anniversary back in 2006, I was interviewed by the IETF Journal as one of the 21 attendees of the first IETF meeting held in January 1986.

 Here is a list of various positions I have held, and here is a list of my honors and awards.
-The December 2009 issue of MIT Technology Review also wrote a short article about me.
+The November/December 2009 Issue of the MIT News magazine also wrote a short article about me.